-The underwriting agreement provides that the obligations of the underwriters to purchase the common units included in this offering are subject to approval of legal matters by counsel and to other conditions.
-The underwriters are obligated to purchase all the common units (other than those covered by the underwriters' option to purchase additional common units described below) if they purchase any of the common units.
+The underwriting agreement provides that the obligations of the underwriters to purchase the notes included in this offering are subject to approval of legal matters by counsel and to other conditions.
+The underwriters are obligated to purchase all the notes if they purchase any of the notes.

-Common units sold by the underwriters to the public will initially be offered at the public offering price set forth on the cover of this prospectus supplement.
-Any common units sold by the underwriters to securities dealers may be sold at a discount from the public offering price not to exceed \$ per share.
-If all the common units are not sold at the public offering price, the underwriters may change the offering price and the other selling terms.
+Notes sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover of this prospectus supplement.
+Any notes sold by the underwriters to securities dealers may be sold at a discount from the initial public offering price not to exceed 0.400% per note.
+Any such securities dealers may resell any notes purchased from the underwriters to certain other brokers or dealers at a discount from the initial public offering price not to exceed 0.250% per note.
+If all the notes are not sold at the initial public offering price, the underwriters may change the offering price and the other selling terms.